olgarose/ParkingLot/README.md

 Well that wasn't quite what I expected.

-I experimented a bit with the hough line, but toggling the parameters kept getting me the same red line.
+I experimented a bit with the hough line, but toggling the parameters kept getting me the same one line.

 A bit of digging and I found a [promising post on StackOverflow](https://stackoverflow.com/questions/45322630/how-to-detect-lines-in-opencv)